 Your company bylaws may include your basic operating procedure, management structure, rules and regulations, shareholder information, board voting rules, and share information.

-Once your agreements are in place, you can begin issuing shares of stock.
-This step is required for all West Virginia corporations.
-Since you noted your number of shares on your Articles of Incorporation (and price per share), you’ll want to make sure you adhere to those same amounts.
+Once your agreements are in place, you can begin issuing shares of stock, which is required for this business type in West Virginia.
+Since you noted your number of shares in your Articles of Incorporation (and price per share), you’ll want to make sure you agree to those same amounts.

 Licensing can be federal, state, local, or industry-specific, so do a thorough search to make sure your business has everything it needs.
 In particular, reach out to your county and city governments about any local licenses and permits.

-You can officially register your West Virginia corporation with the Internal Revenue Service (IRS) to pay taxes.
-Corporations will do this by requesting an Employer Identification Number (EIN), which serves as your company’s version of a Social Security number.
+You can officially register your West Virginia corporation with the Internal Revenue Service (IRS).
+You can do this by requesting an Employer Identification Number (EIN), which serves as your company’s version of a Social Security number.

-If your corporation is a C corporation, it will need to pay West Virginia corporate income tax as well as federal income tax.
-When you get the business registration certificate described in the previous step, you will also have registered with the West Virginia State Tax Department.
+If your corporation is a C corporation, it will be subject to West Virginia corporate income tax as well as federal income tax.
+When you get the business registration certificate described in the previous step, you will also have registered with the state’s Tax Department.

 Next, you’ll want to check other tax requirements.
-If you are paying employees, you’ll want to establish a wage withholding account through the West Virginia State Tax Department.
+If you are paying employees, you’ll want to establish a wage withholding account through the state’s Tax Department.
 This will pull federal and state taxes from your employees’ payroll checks to ensure your corporation remains tax-compliant.

 If you collect any form of sales tax, you’ll need to set up a municipal sales and use tax account through the state.

-The final step in forming your corporation in West Virginia is filing your first annual report.
+The final step in starting your corporation is filing your first annual report.
 This report is due every year and must be turned in to ensure your corporation remains compliant.

-The exact cost you’ll spend starting your West Virginia corporation will vary depending on whether you’ve worked with tax specialists or consultants along the way.
-Typically, you should expect to pay a minimum of $100 to file your Articles of Incorporation.
+The exact cost you’ll spend starting your West Virginia corporation will vary depending on whether you’ve worked with tax specialists or consultants.
+Typically, you should expect to be charged a minimum of $100 to file your Articles of Incorporation.

-There are different business entities to consider when forming a business.
-In West Virginia, many business owners choose to start a corporation because of the protections and benefits this business type can offer.
+In West Virginia, many business owners start a corporation because of the protections and benefits this business type offers.

 A few drawbacks include:

 Taxes work differently depending on what type of West Virginia corporation you form.
-There are three main types: C corporations, S corporations, and nonprofit corporations.
-By default, your company will be registered as a C corporation unless you choose a different type.
+There are three main types: the C corporation (C corps), the S corporation (S corps), and the nonprofit corporation.
+By default, your company will be registered as a C corporation unless you pick a different type.

-C corporations are separate legal and taxable entities from their owners (shareholders).
-This designation requires them to pay corporate taxes on profits.
-In addition, shareholders must pay individual taxes on earnings.
+C corps are separate legal and taxable entities from their owners (shareholders).
+This designation requires a corporate tax on profits.
+In addition, shareholders will be subject to an individual tax on earnings.

-S corporations are seen as pass-through business entities.
+S corps are seen as pass-through business entities.
 This designation allows the profits to essentially pass through to the shareholders and owners, who would then pay taxes on their profits on personal tax returns.
-S corporations do not pay corporate taxes.
+S corps do not have to worry about corporate taxes.

-Nonprofit corporations can apply with the IRS to be exempt from paying federal taxes, as long as they adhere to federal nonprofit guidelines.
-If a nonprofit successfully applies to be federally tax exempt, they are also exempt from paying state income taxes in West Virginia and sometimes sales and use taxes (more details are here).
+A nonprofit can apply with the IRS to be exempt from paying federal taxes as long as they follow federal guidelines.
+If it successfully applies to be federally tax exempt, it is also exempt from paying a state income tax in West Virginia and sometimes sales and use taxes.